 Nakshatra, launched in 2009, is the National Centre for the Performing Arts (NCPA)’s annual group dance festival.
 Over its last 12 editions, it has featured recitals by a number of Indian classical dance’s finest choreographer-dancers and their troupes.
-The list includes bharatanatyam exponents Alarmel Valli, Chitra Visweswaran, C. V. Chandrasekhar and Rama Vaidyanathan; kathak stalwarts Aditi Mangaldas, Akram Khan, Rajashree Shirke, Rajendra Gangani, Saswati Sen and Uma Dogra; and Odissi stars Madhavi Mudgal, Ranjana Gauhar and Sharmila Biswas.
+Some of the artists who have performed at the festival include bharatanatyam exponents Alarmel Valli, Chitra Visweswaran, C. V. Chandrasekhar and Rama Vaidyanathan; kathak stalwarts Aditi Mangaldas, Akram Khan, Rajashree Shirke, Rajendra Gangani, Saswati Sen and Uma Dogra; and Odissi stars Madhavi Mudgal, Ranjana Gauhar and Sharmila Biswas.

-The three-day festival returns after a pandemic-induced gap of two years with reprisals of iconic productions as well as performances new works, by kathak dancer Kumudini Lakhia, Bharatanatyam dancer Leela Samson, Odissi dancer Ratikant Mohapatra, and a group from Bharatanatyam academy The Kalakshetra Foundation.
+The three-day festival returned in 2022 after a pandemic-induced gap of two years with reprisals of iconic productions as well as performances by kathak dancer Kumudini Lakhia, Bharatanatyam dancer Leela Samson, Odissi dancer Ratikant Mohapatra, and a group from Bharatanatyam academy The Kalakshetra Foundation.

-Lakhia and dancers from her institute the Kadamb Centre for Dance will present five pieces she has previously performed in Mumbai.
-Thirty-six Bharatanatyam dancers from The Kalakshetra Foundation will perform Choodamani Pradanam, the fifth of the six dance-drama episodes based on the Ramayana by founder Rukmini Devi Arundale.
-Samson and dancers from her company Spanda will stage two pieces inspired by the sun, ‘Bhaskaraya Namaha’ and ‘Hari Hara Abheda Stuti’.
+Lakhia and dancers from her institute the Kadamb Centre for Dance presented five pieces she has previously performed in Mumbai.
+Thirty-six Bharatanatyam dancers from The Kalakshetra Foundation performed Choodamani Pradanam, the fifth of the six dance-drama episodes based on the Ramayana by founder Rukmini Devi Arundale.
+Samson and dancers from her company Spanda staged two pieces inspired by the sun, ‘Bhaskaraya Namaha’ and ‘Hari Hara Abheda Stuti’.